AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/rep-google-analytics-channels.md

 1. **Establish a relationship between[!DNL Google ECommerce]and Mappings File Upload**

-   To establish a relationship between the[!DNL Google ECommerce]and the mapping table, [submit a support request](../../guide-overview.md) to your Data Analyst team and reference this article.
-The analyst creates a new calculated column called **Channel** in the ECommerce table. **After a full update cycle**, this column will be ready to use in a Filter or Group by.
+   To establish a relationship between the[!DNL Google ECommerce] and the mapping table, [submit a support request](../../guide-overview.md#Submitting-a-Support-Ticket) to your Data Analyst team and reference this topic.
+The analyst creates a new calculated column called **Channel** in the ECommerce table. **After a full update cycle**, this column will be ready to use in a `Filter` or `Group by`.

-Congratulations!
-Now you have Google Analytics Channel groupings in your Data Warehouse, which means you can analyze your data from a new perspective:
+You now have [!DNL Google Analytics Channel] groupings in your Data Warehouse, which means you can analyze your data from a new perspective:

 ![Segmenting the Number of Orders metric by Channel](../../assets/GA_Channel_Gif.gif)

-In this example, you started simple - segmenting the **Number of Orders** metric by **Channel**.
-Now it is your turn - go test out your new column and see what trends you can identify in your Google Analytics channel data!
+In this example, you started simple with segmenting the **Number of Orders** metric by **Channel**.
+Test out your new column and see what trends you can identify in your [!DNL Google Analytics Channel] data!

 ## Related documentation